Daedalus2051/PlowTruck/PlowTruck/ReadMe.txt

    -MoveModes(2):
-      Mode 1 will allow the user to move files into the same folder but different sub-folders (think organizing into bins) Mode 2 will allow the user to move files to a completely different path (think reorganizing to another room) -[Created-Implemented, not yet refined] PlowTruckFleet Class
-      This will allow the user to create and use multiple plow truck services to watch multiple folders -[Complete] Restore default XML tree; this will rebuild the default XML file from hard code -Multiple user support
+      Mode 1 will allow the user to move files into the same folder but different sub-folders (think organizing into bins) Mode 2 will allow the user to move files to a completely different path (think reorganizing to another room) -[Removed - needed to rewrite][Created-Implemented, not yet refined] PlowTruckFleet Class This will allow the user to create and use multiple plow truck services to watch multiple folders -[Complete] Restore default XML tree; this will rebuild the default XML file from hard code -Multiple user support